 On the other hand, being constantly notified by "false positives" may also result in a false sense of security, as the administrator can adopt an attitude that typically intrusion events reported by the intrusion detection system are false positives and may not properly respond to a real intrusion attempt.
 In order to be more responsive the intrusion detection system must be configured in a way that will probably report many of these "false positives".

-Additional tools are required to better understand all of the data generated by the intrusion detection systems.
-This need is not new, there are many existing solutions that will read from and produce reports from intrusion detection system logs [see discussion on various forums [19-24] One possibility to minimize 'false positives" is to fuse data from multiple sensors.
+One possibility to minimize 'false positives" is to fuse data from multiple sensors.
 This requires both new data fusion methods and practical experiments.
 The main goal of our work is to develop such methods and test them in experimental setup.
 This report describes first step in designing and implementing such a system.

 The snort system uses various rule-based techniques based on comparison of past and current attacks.
 In order to implement efficient intrusion detection system integration of multiple techniques and tools with snort is required.
 The real time data collection process is very intensive and produces large amount of data.
 In addition the whole system depends on data and database failure must be prevented.

 "Recognizing whether two sensors see the same or two different objects is a major challenge.
 Another challenge is effectively processing data streams that come from multiple sensors.
 Features that are not typical of the traditional database management system, such as almost real-time response.
-The general framework for the system is shown on Fig.1, and placing sensors in three different configurations is shown on Fig.2-3.
+The general framework for the system is shown on Fig.3, and Fig. 4.

-Fusion model similar to fwsnort [18] translates snort rules into an equivalent iptables ruleset.

-Fig. 1 General framework
+Fig.3